TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/AddingMultiple/Index.rst

 You can create more than one page at a time by using the **WEB > Functions** module.

-Place your yourself on the page which should be the parent of the new pages.
+Place yourself on the page which should be the parent of the new pages.

 Select the **Create multiple page** wizard.